The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Concluding remarks

 for $f$ is a certain function space $\mathcal{F}$ defined by the particular approximation scheme or machine learning model.
 Here $\gamma$ is a functional defined on $\mathcal{F}$, typically a norm for the function space.
 It plays the role of the variance in the context of Monte Carlo integration.
 A machine learning model is preferred if its associated function space $\mathcal{F}$ is large and the functional $\gamma$ is small.

 However, practical machine learning models can only work with a finite dataset on which the values of the target function are known.
 This results in an additional error, the estimation error, in the total error of the machine learning model.
 The estimation error is controlled by the Rademacher complexity of the hypothesis space, which can be thought of as a truncated version of the space $\mathcal{F}$.
-It just so happens that for the spaces identified here, the Barron space and the compositional space, the Rademacher complexity has the optimal estimates:
+It just so happens that for the spaces identified here the Rademacher complexity has the optimal estimates:

 This is also true for the RKHS.
 It is not clear whether this is a coincidence, or there are some more fundamental reasons behind.